Brevex/Binary-Search-Tree/README.md

 <h2> &#128269; About the project </h2>

-<p>A binary search tree made in Java that stores integer values.
+<p>A binary search tree made in Java that manipulates integer values.
 In addition to
 conventional insertion, removal and search operations, the tree also has additional methods for better analysis of the structure.</p><br>